Project

 Parents as Teachers National Center

 In 2023, JBA released a study identifying significant improvements in family economic well-being among caregivers enrolled in Parents as Teachers (PAT) home visiting.
-Disaggregated data found that race and ethnicity moderated the effects of these outcomes.
+Disaggregated data found that demographic factors moderated the effects of these outcomes.

-This project uses qualitative methods to assess the experiences of culturally diverse caregivers with setting and attaining education and employment goals.
-We work closely with the PAT National Center to—
+This project used qualitative methods to assess the experiences of culturally diverse caregivers with setting and attaining education and employment goals.
+We worked closely with the PAT National Center to—

 • Design and develop parent educator and caregiver recruitment materials